DataFire/Integrations/integrations/generated/slack/README.md

 #### Input
 * input `object`
-  * presence `boolean`: Deprecated.
-Whether to include presence data in the output.
-Defaults to `false`.
-Setting this to `true` reduces performance, especially with large teams.
   * cursor `string`: Paginate through collections of data by setting the `cursor` parameter to a `next_cursor` attribute returned by a previous request's `response_metadata`.
 Default value fetches the first "page" of the collection.
 See [pagination](/docs/pagination) for more detail.
   * token `string`: Authentication token.
 Requires scope: `users:read`
   * limit `integer`: The maximum number of items to return.
 Fewer than the requested number of items may be returned, even if the end of the users list hasn't been reached.